The team

 During my Bachelor thesis in Würzburg I analyzed differences in the morphology in the dopaminergic neurotransmitter system in zebrafish foxP2 mutants.
 Due to my passion to neuroanatomy, I decided to do one of my masters main projects in the Haberkern lab to help with reconstructing a connectome of the clonal raider ants brain.

-Project students & Interns
+Current project students & Interns

 Alumni

-• Hannah Ball (Bachelor Student, Spring 2024)
+• Hannah Ball (Bachelor Student, Spring 2024; Thesis: Neural control of menotaxis in Drosophila)

 • Alperen Efendioğlu (Intern, Summer 2024)

-• Xenia Dünninger (Master Practical Student, Fall 2024)
+• Xenia Dünninger (Master Practical Student, Fall/Winter 2024/25)

-• Antonio Bollig (Master Practical Student, Fall 2024)
+• Antonio Bollig (Master Practical Student, Fall/Winter 2024/25)

 Tilda